newsuk/times-components/README.md

 3. (START TESTS IN DEBUG MODE) We need to start the same command but through node while in debug mode like so:
    `node --inspect-brk ./node_modules/.bin/jest --config="./packages/provider/__tests__/jest.config.js" --runInBand`

 > NOTE: `--runInBand` is a `jest` flag that runs all tests serially in the current process.
-If we don't add this flag, only the node process that started `jest` will be debuggable.
+If we don't add this flag, only the node process that started `jest` will be debuggable .

 4. (ADD DEBUG STATEMENTS) Normaly we would add breakpoints, but when remote debugging that's not always possible, because the files we need to put the breakpoints on aren't loaded yet by `jest`.
 So in order to make the debugger stop where we want it to, we need to add [`debugger;`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statements instead of breakpoints in the code and re-transpile if necessary.